Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Scheduler"

-Re-exports all named exports from the "effect/Scheduler" module as "Scheduler".
+Re-exports all named exports from the "effect/Scheduler" module as `Scheduler`.

 **Signature**